itf/6s092/courses/IAP19/PS/PS09/content.md

 <question pythoncode>
 csq_interface = 'ace'
 csq_prompt = "So Wumpus... what's Ivan's height?
 Wumpus is sad because he can't immediately answer just by looking at his linked list.
-Help him out by finishing the implemention of the function `find(ll, name)`, which takes a `LinkedList` object and a name as input and returns the integer height of the first person in the list with that name. \n
+Help him out by finishing the implemention of the function `find(ll, name)`, which takes a `LinkedList` object and a name as input and returns the integer height of the first person in the list with that name.
 Assume that the linked list will always contain at least one person with that name."

 ## Define solution that will be printed to student.
 csq_soln = """